mcls/gitcsv/README.md

 2017/03/06 09:31:52 Done.
 ```

-As you can see it takes about 30 seconds.
+As you can see it takes less than 30 seconds to parse more than 600k commits.

 ## Dependencies